pamapa/callblocker/README.md

   - avoid blocking, if number is in whitelist
   - number has to be in whitelist
 - daily refresh blacklists through the Internet
-- support of online spam check sites (see #onlineCheck), for spam verification
+- support of online spam check sites, for spam verification
 - support of online lookup sites, to find out who is calling

 Supported VoIP systems (tested):